ShiCho489/datastructures-algoCpp/lecture7-main/lecture7-main/activity1/README.md

 - Discuss how depth-first search works by experimenting with the following link.
 Try both directed and undirected graphs and write a short summary. https://opendsa-server.cs.vt.edu/OpenDSA/AV/Graph/DFSAV.html

+  DFS starts with a root node or a start node and then explores the adjacent nodes of the current node by going deeper into the graph or a tree.
+This means that in DFS the nodes are explored depth-wise until a node with no children is encountered.
+  Once the leaf node is reached, DFS backtracks and starts exploring some more nodes in a similar fashion.
+  In DFS we use a stack data structure for storing the nodes being explored.
+The edges that lead us to unexplored nodes are called ‘discovery edges’ while the edges leading to already visited nodes are called ‘block edges’.

 > You can refer to [link #3](#links) below for more info.

 ## Task 3

 - Discuss how breadth-first search works by experimenting with the following link.
 Try both directed and undirected graphs and write a short summary. https://opendsa-server.cs.vt.edu/OpenDSA/AV/Graph/BFSAV.html

+  In the breadth-first traversal technique, the graph or tree is traversed breadth-wise.
+This technique uses the queue data structure to store the vertices or nodes and also to determine which vertex/node should be taken up next.

+  Breadth-first algorithm starts with the root node and then traverses all the adjacent nodes.
+Then, it selects the nearest node and explores all the other unvisited nodes.
+This process is repeated until all the nodes in the graph are explored.

 > You can refer to [link #4](#links) below for more info.